sgoeschl/freemarker-cli/README.md

 ## 5.10 Transform CSV To Shell Script

 For a customer project we wanted to record REST request / responses using WireMock - really quick and dirty.
-So we decided to avoid any sophistacted test tool but generate a ready-tu-use shell script executing cURL commands.
+So we decided to avoid any sophistacted test tool but generate a ready-to-use shell script executing cURL commands.
 It turned out that handling of dollar signs is a bit tricky

 * Using ```noparse``` directive to disable parsing of dollar signs
 * Using ```${r"${MY_BASE_URL}"``` to generate output with dollar signs

+and the final FTL is found below

 ```
 <#ftl output_format="plainText">